mmanos/laravel-billing/README.md

 protected $cardUpFront = false;
 ```

-On account creation, be sure to set the trial end date on the model:
+On model creation, be sure to set the trial end date on the model:

 ```php
 $website->billing_trial_ends_at = Carbon::now()->addDays(14);